hass-agent/HASS.Agent-Documentation/docs/getting-started/quick-actions.md

 - Add a custom hotkey just for this quick action, allowing you to interact with entities without opening the quick actions menu.
 To set a custom hotkey tick the "Enable Hotkey" box and click on the "Hotkey Combination" box to set it to whatever you want.

+???+ warning "Hotkeys cannot contain `backspace` or `escape`"

+    The `backspace` and `escape` keys can't be used as they clear the currently selected hotkey.

 ### Changing the Quick Actions Hotkey

 You we're asked to assign a custom hotkey to the Quick Actions menu during onboarding, you can change it at anytime from `Configuration > Hotkey`.